GTPB/ELB19F/pages/objectives_prerequisites.md

 A baseline level of the understanding of the central dogma of biology is required.

-Basic Unix command line skills, such as navigating in a directory tree and copy files will be helpful.
+Recommended Linux and basic Unix command line skills, such as navigating in a directory tree and copy files will be helpful.
 See, for example, ["Session 1" of the Software Carpentry training for a Unix introduction](http://bioinformatics-core-shared-training.github.io/shell-novice/).

 <br/>